apecloud/kubeblocks/docs/api_docs/kubeblocks-for-qdrant/manage-qdrant.md

 ### Scale horizontally

 Horizontal scaling changes the amount of pods.
 For example, you can scale out replicas from three to five.
-The scaling process includes the backup and restore of data.

 From v0.9.0, besides replicas, KubeBlocks also supports scaling in and out instances, refer to [Horizontal Scale](./../maintenance/scale/horizontal-scale.md) for more details and examples.